Venue

 Gillette Stadium

-Gillette Stadium opened in 2002 in Foxborough, Massachusetts, about 40 kilometres south of downtown Boston.
-It is the home of the New England Patriots NFL franchise and New England Revolution MLS club.
-The open-air stadium has a distinctive lighthouse tower at the north end of the bowl that has become one of the more recognisable features of the American sports landscape.
+Gillette Stadium in Foxborough, Massachusetts (capacity 64,628) hosts 7 matches at the FIFA World Cup 2026, including a quarter-final.
+The stadium opened in 2002 and is home to the New England Patriots and New England Revolution, with a distinctive lighthouse tower at the north end that has become one of the more recognisable features of the American sports landscape.
+The site carries World Cup history: Foxboro Stadium, which previously stood on the same ground, hosted group stage matches at USA 1994.

 The IANA timezone is America/New_York, UTC-4 during Eastern Daylight Time.
 Boston shares its timezone with New York, Miami, Atlanta, Philadelphia, and Toronto.
 A 19:00 kickoff at Gillette Stadium is midnight in London, 13:00 in Los Angeles, and 08:00 the following morning in Tokyo.
 The Eastern timezone is the most accessible for European viewers among all US host city locations.

-Gillette Stadium hosts 7 World Cup 2026 matches: 5 group stage fixtures, a round of 32, and a quarter-final.
-Knockout football in New England will draw strong support from the densely populated and football-invested northeastern United States.
+Knockout football in New England will draw strong support from the densely populated northeastern United States.

 The Boston area has World Cup history from 1994, when Foxboro Stadium stood on the same Foxborough site that Gillette Stadium now occupies.
 Foxboro was a temporary structure by NFL standards, but it hosted legitimate World Cup football in front of large and enthusiastic crowds.